darrynzimire/RNASeqDataSimulator/README.md

 Some of the scripts contained here, require reference datasets which have not been included in this repository.
 These datasets are:

-* A reference genome file in FASTA format
+* A reference transcriptome file in FASTA format
 * RNA-sequencing data